phones24/ep133-export-to-daw/README.md

 # EP-133 K.O.
 II: Export To DAW

-This is the tool that allows you to export your EP-133 K.O.2 project to DAW (Digital Audio Workstation).
+This tool allows you to export your EP-133 K.O.II (EP-1320) project into a DAW (Digital Audio Workstation).
-Currently supporting format is DAWproject (https://github.com/bitwig/dawproject).
+At the moment, the only supported format is DAWproject (https://github.com/bitwig/dawproject).

 ## Motivation